mirochaj/ares/doc/example_mcmc_I.rst

 .. note :: Development of a generalized fitter is currently underway.

-The fastest model to fit is that of a tanh, as in Harker et al. (2015).
+The fastest model to fit is one treating the Lyman-:math:`\alpha`, ionization, and thermal histories as a tanh function:

 ::